Reviewed by: Dr. Brian Sullivan

 Reading Labels

 Dr. Sullivan emphasizes the importance of reading labels, even with gluten-free labeling regulations in place.
-“It’s still important that you read the ingredients looking for wheat, barley, and rye.
-That is really what’s going to spark an idea that there’s gluten in this product.”
+Checking ingredient lists for wheat, barley, and rye remains the most reliable way to identify hidden sources of gluten in a product.

 For more insights from Dr. Sullivan on managing celiac disease, please watch his full interview on WVEC Channel 13 here.